 Project lead: Dr Kirsten Mulrennan, Archivist, Special Collections and Archives

 Dr Kirsten Mulrennan holds a BA in English and History from UL, an MA in Archives and Records Management from UCD, and in 2013, she graduated with Ireland’s first PhD in Archivistics from UCD.
 She has worked as a professional archivist in a variety of services, and has lectured on the Archives MA at UCD.
 She joined the Special Collections and Archives Department in the Glucksman Library in 2018, and is responsible for faculty and student engagement with primary sources.

 Dr Rachel Murphy, Associate Teacher, Department of History, and IRC Laureate Fellow

 Dr Rachel Murphy is based in the Department of History at UL where she lectures on the MA History of Family and works as a post-doctoral researcher on the Death and Burial Data: Ireland 1864–1922 project funded by the Irish Research Council.
 A graduate of the University of Oxford, Rachel completed a PhD in History and Digital Humanities at University College Cork, and also holds a Diploma in Teaching, Learning and Scholarship from UL.

-The project team would like to thank T&L, as well as the Centre for Transformative Learning (CTL) at UL, for their support of this project.
+The project team would like to thank the National Forum for the Enhancement of Teaching and Learning in Higher Education, as well as the Centre for Transformative Learning (CTL) at UL, for their support of this project.
 They would also like to thank their respective departments, as well as the following individuals: